Robertsganj

 Robertsganj is located in the south-eastern corner of the state.
 Robertsganj is the administrative headquarter of Sonbhadra District.
 The district Sonbhadra and Robertsganj as its district headquarter were created by carving off the southern part of the Mirzapur district on 4 March 1989.
-Son, Karmnasha, Chandra Prabha, Rihand, Kanhar, Renu, Ghagar and Belan Rivers drain this area.
+Son, Karmnasa, Chandra Prabha, Rihand, Kanhar, Renu, Ghagar and Belan Rivers drain this area.
 The city is named after Frederick Roberts, 1st Earl Roberts.

 Located between Vindhyan Range and Kaimur Range, this area had been the centre of activities of pre-historic man which is evident from the rock paintings (pre-historic cave art) found in abundance in this region.

 Geography

 Robertsganj is located at 24.7°N 83.07°E. It has an average elevation of 330 metres (1080 feet) from sea level.

 Robertsganj is located in the south-eastern ranges of the Vindhyachal mountain.